Paraphraser/PiBuilder/tutorials/vnc.md

 		3. ping replies resume after the Pi starts to come up.

 		If ping replies do not cease once a reboot has been triggered, that's a good indication that the Pi has hung on the way down.

+3. Wait for the system to reboot.
+If your Raspberry Pi appears to hang, remove and re-connect the power.

 ### <a name="setResolution"></a>Step 3: set the VNC screen resolution